-Encephalopathy is a general medical term meaning “disease of the brain.”
-In this case, the damage involves a myriad of nerves in the brain and spinal cord (central nervous system), as well as nerve endings located throughout the body (peripheral nervous system).
+Encephalopathy is a general medical term that means “disease of the brain.”
+In this case, the damage involves a myriad of nerves in the brain and spinal cord as well as nerve endings located throughout the body.

 - Vision impairment